jconning/lambda-cpu-cost/README.md

 Multiple variants of the function are supported so that the performance of various Lambda memory settings can be compared with each other.
 The smallest Lambda memory setting is 128MB.
 By default, four functions are defined: 128MB, 256MB, 512MB and 1024MB.
 Every time the memory size doubles, Lambda provides double the CPU, making it straight forward to compare the execution time for calculating prime numbers across various memory settings.
 ### Test Harness - Golang
-The test harness is written in Go and uses channels to control concurrency.
+The test harness is written in Go and uses a channel to control concurrency.
 A counting semaphore is employed to limit the parallelism to a maximum concurrency limit.
 A sync.WaitGroup counter is used to ensure all goroutines finish before the program exits.

 The same function code, instantiated as multiple Lambda functions each with a distinct level of memory, are executed the same number of times.
 Since each Lambda level of memory corresponds to a distinct amount of CPU, we can measure the execution time of calculating primes for multiple levels of CPU.
 And since Lambda charges per GB-second of execution time, we can show the cost of calculating primes at various Lambda memory configurations.
 We can answer the question: if we double the CPU, will that cut the time in half while still costing the same?
 ## Learnings